orientechnologies/orientdb-docs/src/release/3.2/SQL-Changes.md

 For now, we implemented some basic Server-level commands, like `CREATE/DROP DATABASE` and `CREATE SYSTEM USER`, but the infrastructure allows for potential future extensions to all the aspects of the server and data management.

-Server-level commands can be executed via navite API, via REST or via CLI
+Server-level commands can be executed via native API, via REST or via CLI